k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor_window.md

 ### Data Input Parameters

-Each Actor has data input and out parameters.
+Each Actor has data input and output parameters.
 Each input parameter has the following attributes:

 - Parameter's Attributes
 - Parameter's Value